 IPIC guaranteed two separate dollar-denominated bonds for 1MDB in 2012, while Goldman Sachs was enlisted for an exorbitant $600 million fee to sell the bonds to investors.
 According to the DoJ’s forfeiture complaint, Low worked hand-in-hand with al-Qubaisi and al-Husseiny to divert the proceeds of the bonds sold on IPIC’s oil-rich guarantee.

-The two Falcon executives received seven-figure kickbacks after setting up offshore companies in the British Virgin Islands and the Seychelles under the name “Aabar”, apparently hoping to confuse compliance officers and investigators into believing that these companies were controlled by IPIC’s subsidiary, through which more than $2.5 billion in bond proceeds illicitly flowed.
+The two Falcon executives received seven-figure kickbacks after setting up offshore companies in the British Virgin Islands and the Seychelles under the name “Aabar”, apparently hoping to confuse compliance officers and investigators into believing that these companies were controlled by IPIC’s subsidiary, through which $3.5 billion in bond proceeds illicitly flowed.

 But for some of the larger and more critical transactions, al-Qubaisi and al-Husseiny turned to their own bank, Falcon, where both men sat on the board and ultimately used their positions to authorize the now infamous $681 million transfer from an offshore company controlled by fugitive financier Low into Najib’s personal account.